wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ## NF-FG library

-These steps are mandatory only if you plan to use the Network Functions - Forwarding Graph (NF-FG) defined in WP3.
+These steps are mandatory only if you plan to use the Network Functions - Forwarding Graph (NF-FG) defined in WP3, which is based on the concept of *virtualizer*.

 	; Retrieve the NF-FG library.
 	$ cd [un-orchestrator]